Drarig29/brackets-docs/docs/user-guide/glossary.md

 A match game is a child match for a match.
 You can have multiple match games in a match.

 For example, a Best-Of-3 (Bo3) match has 3 match games.

+## Participant

+A participant can be a team or an individual.

 ## Double elimination